tenstorrent/tt-umd/docs/coordinate_systems.md

 ### Grayskull harvesting

-On Grayskull there is no harvesting.
-That means that on each Grayskull chip full grid of tensix cores (12x10) is available.
+On Grayskull, harvesting of tensix rows is supported.
+That means that on the tensix grid (12x10) there will always be 12 columns of chips, but number of rows can decrease.
+In practice, Grayskull chips have one or two rows harvested.

-Harvesting of non-tensix cores (DRAM, PCIe, ARC, Ethernet) is also not supported.
+Harvesting of non-tensix cores (DRAM, PCIe, ARC, Ethernet) is  not supported.

 ### Wormhole harvesting